 Although it has a more solid foundation and gets frequently upgraded, Hotel Chabbra is still quite close to a traditional dhaba.
 The drive to the restaurant takes you through villages on the outskirts of Gurgaon and right next to Sultanpur Bird Sanctuary.

-The tandoori parantha here is absolutely to die for but ask them to make it kadak (well cooked).
+The tandoori parantha here is absolutely to die for but ask them to make it kadak (well-cooked).
 With a lot of vegetation in the area, the ingredients are fresh and often straight from the fields.
-Chabbra Restaurant (Review) is a real hidden gem that is still flying steadily under the radar of most epicures.
+Chhabbra Restaurant (Review) is a real hidden gem that is still flying steadily under the radar of most epicures.

 Please Note: Clicking on the titles of the dhabas/restaurants will take you to their location on Google Maps.